DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/info-solutions.md

 - helm -n <namespace> install <release-name> <repo-name>
 - helm -n <namespace> list
 - k get tenant
+- edit the tenant they ask and then create it (from the file you edited k apply -f file)

 # Task 3 | Scale down StatefulSet